JdeRobot/BehaviorMetrics/vision-based-end2end-learning/README.md

-### 2.2.
+### 3.2.
 Classification Network

-The solution using classification networks leaves a somewhat slower solution than the manual solution but equally useful.
+The solution using **classification networks** leaves a somewhat slower solution than the manual solution but equally useful.
 A piece of the solution can be seen in the following gif.

 <img src="./docs/imgs/piloto_neuronal.gif" alt="piloto_neuronal" style="zoom:40%;" />